Buying Vs Renting in NYC: What’s Your Best Option?

 There are approval boards for every co-op building, and you will likely have to go through an interview process and be approved by the board before you can buy into the building.

-You also have the added cost of maintenance fees that cover things like property taxes, management fees, common area maintenance, and building insurance.
+You also have the added cost of maintenance fees that cover things like property taxes, management fees, standard area maintenance, and building insurance.

-They might also include more common utility fees like heat, hot water, electricity, gas, etc.
+They might include more common utility fees like heat, hot water, electricity, gas, etc.

-Also, if you are interested in buying a pre-war home, your best bet is to look at co-ops.
+Also, if you want to buy a pre-war home, your best bet is to look at co-ops.
 Most condos have been constructed in recent decades.

 Reasons to Rent

-Though buying is universally considered the smarter financial decision if you plan on being in the City for a long time, there are still plenty of valid reasons to rent instead of buying your next apartment.
+Though buying is universally considered the more brilliant financial decision if you plan on being in the City for a long time, there are still plenty of valid reasons to rent instead of buying your next apartment.

 Renting Offers Flexibility